Lint#

 Ignoring Rules#

-The preferred way to do it for other rules is to flag ignored ones in the Dockerfile.
+The preferred way to ignore other rules is to flag them in the Dockerfile.

 FROM ubuntu